 Dementia is an umbrella term for a range of progressive conditions that affect the brain.
-It damages the nerve cells that communicate with each other, so messages cannot pass between them effectively.
+It damages the nerve cells that communicate with each other, so messages can't be sent effectively.
 This prevents the brain from functioning normally.

 Dementia is described as 'young onset' when symptoms develop before the age of 65.

-People from Black and other minority ethnic groups are at greater risk of developing young onset dementia, as are people with a learning disability.
+People from black and other ethnic minority groups are at greater risk of developing young onset dementia, as are people with a learning disability.